-Syllabus for Math 120 A Spring 2013
+Syllabus for Math 120 A Spring 2017

-Lecturer: Dr. Matthew M. Conroy Email: conroy@math.washington.edu
+Lecturer: Dr. Matthew M. ConroyEmail: conroy@math.washington.eduOffice: Math Study Center - Comm B-014Web page: www.math.washington.edu/~conroy

-Office: Padelford C-544 Web page: www.math.washington.edu/~conroy

 My office hour times can be found at the web page above.
-Office hours are times when you can speak to me without making an appointment - just stop by.
+Office hours are times when you can speak to me without making an appointment - just stop by!